-- This drug is most often not to be used for more than 12 weeks.
+- Avoid taking this drug for more than 12 weeks.
 Talk with the doctor.

 - It is used to treat heartburn.